 - The Data Protection Network has produced guidance for organisations seeking to use the legitimate interest condition as a lawful basis for using personal data (please note that access requires sign up).

-- The Fundraising Regulator has produced guidance for charities using personal information to fundraise.
-The IoF has also produced guidance on GDPR essentials for Fundraising organisations.
+- The CIoF has also produced guidance on GDPR essentials for fundraising organisations.

 - The ICO has produced a conference presentation and a conference paper focusing on considerations for charities re-using publicly available data, wealth screening, data matching and teleappending.